escamoteur/flutter_command/README.md

 ```
 ### Error Handling
 If the wrapped function inside a `Command` throws an `Exception` the `Command` catches it so your App won't crash.
-Instead it will wrap the caught error together with the value that was passed when the command was executed in an `CommandError` object and assign it to the `Command's` `thrownExeceptions` property which is a `ValueListenable<CommandError>`.
+Instead it will wrap the caught error together with the value that was passed when the command was executed in a `CommandError` object and assign it to the `Command's` `thrownExeceptions` property which is a `ValueListenable<CommandError>`.
 So to react on occurring error you can register your handler with `addListener` or use my `listen` extension function from `functional_listener` as it is done in the example:

 ```Dart